typpo/textbelt/README.md

 ### Usage as a standalone server

 Textbelt can be run as a standalone server with: `node server/app.js`.
-Be sure to install dependencies first with `npm install`.
+Be sure to install dependencies first with `npm install` and you've configured nodemailer in `lib/config.js`.
 This project also relies on redis.
 To install redis locally, please see the [redis documentation](http://redis.io/topics/quickstart).
 Before launching the app, ensure redis is running on port 6379 with `redis-server`.

-Textbelt also depends on a local installation of `mutt`, the email client (http://www.mutt.org/).
-On Linux (Ubuntu), you can `sudo apt-get install mutt`.
-On macs, you can `brew install mutt`.
-Note that you'll have to correctly configure your machine to send mail.
-Test out your mail setup by sending yourself an email, or better yet, send your phone a text using the appropriate [email-to-SMS gateway](https://github.com/typpo/textbelt/blob/master/lib/providers.js).

 By default, the server listens on port 9090.